tony-jones/jekyll-starter-kit/README.md

 ## Troubleshooting

-If you find yourself running into issues during installation or running the tools, please check our [Troubleshooting](https://github.com/tony-jones/jejyll-starter-kit/wiki/Troubleshooting) guide and then open an [issue](https://github.com/tony-jones/jekyll-starter-kit/issues).
-We would be happy to discuss how they can be solved.
+If you find yourself running into issues during installation or running the tools, please open an [issue](https://github.com/tony-jones/jekyll-starter-kit/issues).
+I would be happy to discuss how they can be solved.

 ## Contributing

 Contributions, questions and comments are all welcome and encouraged.
-For code contributions to Jekyll Starter Kit, please see our [Contribution guide](CONTRIBUTING.md) before submitting a pull request.
+For code contributions to Jekyll Starter Kit, please see the [Contribution guide](CONTRIBUTING.md) before submitting a pull request.

 ## License